dave-honig/Olist_Brazilian_E-Commerce_SQL_Analysis/README.md

 **Typical orders show a minimal difference in shipping costs between 1-star and 5-star orders**
 - A difference of only R$2 separates 1-star orders with a median of R$18.79 to R$16.79 for a 5-star order.
 - Averages diverge much further at R$28.15 for 1-star and R$21.71 for 5-star orders.
-The 1-star average in being increased by expensive outliers at a higher rate than 5-star orders.
+The 1-star average is being increased by expensive outliers.

 <p align="center">
 <img src="images/1_star_orders_typically_pay_graph.png" width="60%" alt="Dumbbell chart comparing median and average shipping cost for each review score">